epsilon537/boxlambda/_drafts/dfx.markdown

 *The j1b_test Test SoC.*

 On the Ibex software side, I defined a J1B Hardware Access Layer (*j1b_hal*) giving access to the core's register interface and including a function for loading the firmware into the core.
-The j1b_test program uses the j1b_hal to do the following:
+The j1b_test program uses the j1b_hal to perform the following:

 1. Boot the SwapForth firmware.
 2. Forward the BoxLambda serial port input data to the J1B core UART input register.
 3. Forward J1B core UART output data to the BoxLambda serial port.

-This way, the SwapForth REPL running on the J1B core is presented to the user on the serial port terminal.
+In this way, the SwapForth REPL running on the J1B core is presented to the user on the serial port terminal.

 See section [Try It Yourself](#try-it-yourself) below for instructions for building and running the j1b_test on Verilator and/or the Arty A7.